vc-abs/at/readMe.md

 * Some names are in English and other in Sanskrit.
 This is a temporary situation for operational efficiency.

 ## ToDo
+* Think about having the start time as the default time.
+* Use a better package like (Astropy)[https://www.astropy.org/] compute sun-rise and sun-set times.
+* Use planetary short forms (IE: Me, Ju, etc) as the default.
+* Try using (Pyswisseph)[https://github.com/astrorigin/pyswisseph] instead of depending on sideralib.
+This might interfere Ayanamsa customization, as BV-Raman ayanamsa seems not to be available.
 * Replace periods with a single period config, with values with same type as frequency.
 * Check whether muhurtaYoga effects depend upon Pakshatithis.
 * Validate the presets with experts.